LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ## Decide Which Modules You Want to Modify

-Decide which [LoopDocs: Code Customization](../version/code-custom-edits.md){: target="_blank" } changes you want to make.
+Decide which [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } changes you want to make.
 Each customization lists a Module name.

 * DASH Pods: Use OmniBLE
 * Eros Pods: Use OmniKit